Tseipii89/ot-harjoitustyo/README.md

 Then use your terminal to navigate to the root of the just cloned program and run "mvn compile exec:java -Dexec.mainClass=Main"

+You can also create a JAR file via command "mvn package".
+This file can be found at *target/FlappyBird-1.0-SNAPSHOT.jar*

 ### Test and Style ###

 You can generate the jacoco report with command "mvn jacoco:report".
 You find this document under *target/site/jacoco/index.html* OR you can just run the rest with command "mvn test"